wh-alice/mig_visualstudio/vs/workflow-designer/how-to--add-comments-to-a-workflow-in-the-workflow-designer.md

 ---
-title: "How to: Add comments to a workflow in the Workflow Designer" ms.custom: "" ms.date: "10/13/2016" ms.prod: ".net-framework-4.6"
+title: "How to: Add comments to a workflow in the Workflow Designer | hehe" ms.custom: "" ms.date: "10/13/2016" ms.prod: ".net-framework-4.6"